Silver Markings: What do they Mean and How do I find Out

 What are Silver Markings and How Do You Read Silver Hallmarks?

 Have you ever wondered what the tiny words or numbers mean on the jewelry or silver that you own or that has been passed down in your family?
-The silver that is in your cabinet space that you have been holding onto for years has a unique story to tell.
-It is okay that you are not an expert in determining exactly that those stories are based on the precious metals.
-Luckily, that story can be figured out thanks to the silver markings, that are put on the silver and when you know where to look.
+The silver that is in your cabinet space and that you have been holding onto for years has a unique story to tell.
+It is okay that you are not an expert in determining exactly how those stories are based on the precious metals.
+Luckily, that story can be figured out thanks to the silver markings, that are put on the silver when you know where to look.

 Digits and Silver Quality

 Antique silver marks should have three numbers that are etched or engraved somewhere on them.
 When you turn over a piece of antique silver to check the markings, those numbers will tell you the actual amount of silver and the purity of the silver that is present in the item that you have.
-The stamping indicates who the silversmith is, the date of the manufacturer and other information about the piece that is necessary to its manufacturing.
+The stamping indicates who the silversmith is, the date of manufacture, and other information about the piece that is necessary to its manufacturing.

 Where it’s From

 Certain markings on silver indicate where the silver originated from or where it was manufactured.
-For example, the lion marking indicates British sterling and since the mark has changed over the years, the lion mark actually indicates a specific time period of silver dating.
+For example, the lion marking indicates British sterling, and since the mark has changed over the years, the lion mark actually indicates a specific time period of silver dating.
 Some marks are also specific enough that you can tell the city that the silver came from.